The Lopsided Arm of the Law

 - Justified in several Garth Ennis stories about The Punisher, where gangsters pay off the police or blackmail politicians to ignore them and focus on catching the Anti-Hero Frank Castle.
 Also subverted in that most of the police actually side with the vigilante and don't exactly work overtime trying to catch him.

-- Zig-zagged during Marvel Civil War: some comics had the "Cape Killers" ignoring actual villains to go after heroes violating the Super Registration Act, while the main series and some other comics claimed that the heightened presence of both registered and unregistered heroes was causing a record roundup of supervillains.
+- Zig-zagged during the Marvel Civil War Crisis Crossover: some comics had the "Cape Killers" ignoring actual villains to go after heroes violating the Super Registration Act, while the main series and some other comics claimed that the heightened presence of both registered and unregistered heroes was causing a record roundup of supervillains.
 The fact that villains joined both sides probably confused matters even further.

 - The Joker in Batman is able to murder a man in broad daylight and walk away with minimal henchman intervention.
 But when the Batmobile guns through the streets, the Gotham City Police Department remembers how to make roadblocks.